 News | Commercial Auction | Auction

-• Nine lots were sold for £1m or more
+- 7 lots sold for £1m or more

-A total of nine lots sold for £1 million or more, while 13 lots achieved prices at least 10% above their reserve.
-The average lot size was approximately £640,000.
-Of the lots sold, 64% lots were located outside of London and the South East, contributing 53% of the total sales value.
-The retail sector remained dominant, accounting for 62% of lots sold.
+A total of seven lots sold for £1 million or more, while 10 lots achieved prices at least 10% above their reserve.
+The average lot size was approximately £675,000.
+Of the lots sold, 27 were located outside of London and the South East, contributing to £13.9m to the total sales value.
+The retail sector remained dominant, accounting for 76% of lots sold (81% by value).

-Allsop’s latest buyer survey indicated strong demand going forward with 100% of respondents expressing an intention to purchase again, highlighting the continued appetite from private buyers to invest in commercial real estate.
-Notably, 85% were repeat buyers, and 77% stated they did not intend to use finance to Complete their purchase.
+Allsop’s latest buyer survey indicated strong demand going forward with 85% of respondents expressing an intention to buy again.
+Moreover, 85% were repeat buyers, and 77% had previously used cash to finance their acquisitions.

 Auction highlights include: